 A lot of trading strategies we have covered in the past may have been a bit complex.
 I know because in some of those my computer had to take a beat before processing all the indicators.
 Here is one very easy-to-understand trading system to try out this week that we have found to be incredibly successful in making profitable trades.
 You will still need to download some custom indicators for the MT4 platform, all below this article, but you should have no problems.

 This one is for those who like the wave of a strong market trend for lots of pips all at once.
 I have tried it myself on all timeframes and found it works best on longer timeframes, at least M15.
 As for scalpers, I wouldn’t recommend using them on the M1 and M5 timeframes.
 Some of the best forex ECN brokers don’t allow scalping, which is something to remember when you are choosing a forex broker.
 Other than that, everything else is kosher, go ahead and use it on any currency pair.

-Before we get to the nitty gritty, let’s start with some introduction, where you get to meet all the indicators you’re going to be using in this forex trading strategy.
+Before we get to the nitty-gritty, let’s start with some introduction, where you get to meet all the indicators you’re going to be using in this forex trading strategy.
 The image below shows the 5 main technical indicators to use, and you will be able to download them for free at the end of the article.
-They are custom indicators, meaning that even the top forex brokers do not include it into their trading platforms.
+They are custom indicators, meaning that even the top forex brokers do not include them in their trading platforms.

 Before you start using this trading system, I suggest a thorough understanding of what each indicator does, and here goes: